awesome-php-code/iterator-pattern-in-depth/README.md

 some contracts to implement this pattern.
 The main idea of the iterator pattern is separation of concerns, the primary responsibility for collections is to store objects!, not traverse it!.

+So, we need to create a collection class to store all vegetable objects, and independent classes to traverse this collection.
+In our case we need two iterators to traverse objects.
+For consistency, we need two interfaces to standardize the way a collection is traversed and the way an iterator is returned inside a collection.

 :large_blue_diamond: Step 1: We need to declare the **Iterator interface**.
 This interface is intended to define some behaviour to all iterators.
 In PHP most of the problems can be solved through the built-in `\Iterator` interface.
 This contract defines the following operations to traverse collections.